Lasha Talakhadze: +109 kg division

 Fresh off of his victory at the 2019 European Weightlifting Championships, he again looked like the heavy favorite to win his fourth World Championships.
 During the snatch portion of the 2019 World Weightlifting Championships he completed a 215 kg lift which secured him a gold medal, his third lift of 220 kg tied his performance at the 2017 World Weightlifting Championships, where he lifted 220 kg in the old 105 kg category, as the heaviest snatch of all time.
 During the clean & jerk portion he secured gold medals in the total and clean & jerk with his second lift of 255 kg.
 His third lift of 264 kg in the clean & jerk set a new world record in the clean & jerk and total, his total of 484 kg was the highest total recorded in international competition in history.

 In 2021, he won the gold medal in the men's +109 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan, breaking his own records in the snatch —225 kg—, the clean and jerk —267 kg— and in the total —492 kg.

+In June 2022, at the European Weightlifting Championships, recovering from an injury in his left leg, he again took first place, becoming a six-time European champion with a score of 217–245–462.

+At the 2022 World Championships in Bogotá, Colombia, in the category over 109 kg, he won the champion title in the sum of two exercises with a result of 466 kg and also had both small gold medals (in the snatch with a result of 215 kg and the clean and jerk with 251 kg).

+In Yerevan, at the 2023 European Championships, in the over 109 kg category, Lasha won a gold medal by lifting a total of 474 kg.
+He also won gold medals in both the snatch and the clean and jerk.

+In Saudi Arabia, where the 2023 World Weightlifting Championships took place, Lasha again won the world champion title — the seventh in his career with a result of 473 kg in the total.
+He also won gold medals in the snatch and the clean and jerk.

+In February 2024, he withdrew from the European Championships in Sofia after an injury in one of his knees.

+In August 2024, Talakhadze won third Olympic gold medal in weightlifting.
+He defended his third title in men's +102kg weightlifting at the 2024 Summer Olympics in Paris.
+He took the win lifting 215 kg in the Snatch and 255 kg in the Clean & Jerk for a total of 470 kg.
+He defeated his opponent Armenia's Varazdat Lalayan, who took silver on 467 kg.

-Awards and other information
+Awards and recognition

 World records

 Throughout his career he has set 26 official senior world records.